stagenow/docs/edge/source/stageclient.md

 2. The operator uses the device to scan the bar code(s).
 This downloads and installs other device components, including MX Framework and the StageNow Client.

 3. The device reboots, and then StageNow Client automatically launches and completes the staging process in order to apply the profile settings.

+>Note:
+>This staging process done via the RD Client does not apply to rebranded devices.

 ![img](images/Client_RDclient.png)